Malagasy cuisine: Street foods

 A variety of cakes and fritters collectively known as mofo (/mg/, meaning "bread") are available from kiosks in towns and cities across Madagascar.
 The most common is mofo gasy, meaning "Malagasy bread", which is made from a batter of sweetened rice flour poured into greased circular molds and cooked over charcoal.
 Mofo gasy is a popular breakfast food and is often eaten with coffee, also sold at kiosks.
 In coastal areas this mofo is made with coconut milk and is known as mokary (/mg/).
 Other sweet mofo include a deep-fried doughnut called menakely and a fried dough ball called mofo baolina (/mg/), as well as a variety of fruit fritters, with pineapple and bananas among the most common fruits used.

 Savory mofo include ramanonaka (/mg/), a mofo gasy salted and fried in lard, and a fritter flavored with chopped greens, onions, tomatoes and chilies called mofo sakay (/mg/, meaning "spicy bread").

 In marketplaces and gas stations one may find vendors selling koba akondro (/mg/), a sweet made by wrapping a batter of ground peanuts, mashed bananas, honey and corn flour in banana leaves and steaming or boiling the small cakes until the batter has set.
+Skewered beef and fried insects, particularly locusts, are also sold widely by street and market vendors.

 Peanut brittle, dried bananas, balls of tamarind paste rolled in colored sugar, deep-fried wonton-type dough strings called kaka pizon (/fr/, meaning "pigeon droppings") also eaten in neighboring Reunion Island, and home-made yogurts, are all commonly sold on the street.
 In rural areas, steamed cassava or sweet potatoes are eaten, occasionally with fresh or sweetened condensed milk.